vanny96/java-exercises-2/README.md

 * Sensors: in this exercises I practiced again the interfaces, and put to use the newly acquired knowledge about exceptions and how to throw them.
 (MOOC part 2, exercise 20)

 * Word Inspection: this exercise is aimed to practice File reading.
 (MOOC part 2, exercise 23)

+* Phone Register: with this app I created a phone register capable of saving multiple numbers for the same user (By using an HashMap<String, List<String>>) and his address.
+It has multiple functions to look up the stored informations.
+(MOOC part 2, exercise 26)